Pacific Crest Trail Association

 • Participate in fiscal oversight, including adoption and review of annual operating budget

-• Act as a change agent; good listener with strategic imagination, and eager to contribute to PCTA’s cultural transformation
+• Is a change agent; a good listener with strategic vision, and is eager to contribute to PCTA’s institutional development

-• Supportive and collegial interpersonal skills; able to build authentic relationships and partnerships
+• Supportive and collegial interpersonal skills; able to build collaborative relationships and partnerships

-• Attend regular board and standing committee meetings, and other special events as appropriate
+• Attend regular board and standing committee meetings, and participate in other special events

-• Serve on a standing and/or ad hoc committee; pursue professional development in PCTA mission-critical subjects
+• Serve on a standing and/or ad hoc committee; expand awareness in environmental, climate change and other PCTA mission-critical subjects